Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Please contact the Noblesville Parks and Recreation Department administrative office, 317-776-6350.
 There is a deposit required and a contract must be issued between the Parks Department and party holding the event meeting certain criteria.

 They are typically operated from Memorial Day weekend until the end of September, weather permitting.
-If you arrive during opening hours and the water is not running, touch the sensor to activate the water. **COVID-19 restriction may impact the opening of the spray parks, so please check our website and social media pages for updates closer to Memorial Day Weekend 2020.
+If you arrive during opening hours and the water is not running, touch the sensor to activate the water.

 State Law prohibits bringing alcohol into a city park.
 Some events may include onsite food and drink vendors who have permits to sell beer or alcohol.
 Facility rentals require Host Liquor Liability Insurance and Temporary Beer and Wine Permit, which will be discussed with you at the time the rental reservations are made.